 Having a balanced knife is better than an unbalance knife because it lets you throw the knife from both ends.

-Here are our review of the three top throwing knives we’ve found.
+Here is our review of the 5 top-rated throwing knives we’ve found.

-These knives are 12 inches long and weight a whopping 12 ounces.
+These knives are over 12 inches long and weigh a whopping 12 ounces.
 What is great about this long, heavy knife is that you have a lot of control.
-You can fit all of the handle in your hand and the length makes it spin very slowly.
+You can fit all of the handles in your hand and the length makes it spin very slowly.
 This is good so you know if you need to add more spin or not in case it isn’t sticking.
 The weight allows the knife to stick from as far as 25 feet away!

 This is a great knife for the beginner/intermediate in my opinion.
 For the beginner, you can practice your control a lot.
 For the intermediate, you can practice your distance.

-The metal is great and there are only a few dents from the knife hitting other knives that are stuck into the wood.
-Other than that, this thing won’t break on you if you threw it into cement or accidentally drop it.
+The metal is great and there are only a few dents from the knife hitting other knives that are stuck in the wood.
+Other than that, this thing won’t break on you if you throw it into cement or accidentally drop it.

-If you are still deciding if knife throwing is for you, check out the 3 set Ninja knives.
-For only $2, you can find out if you enjoy knife throwing or not.
-Note that, since they are smaller, you might not actually stick them for the first few throwing sessions.
+If you are still deciding if knife throwing is for you, check out the No products found..
+Note that since they are smaller, you might not actually stick them for the first few throwing sessions.
 Don’t get discouraged!
 Keep trying.

 That is it guys!
 If you have any comments, post them in the comment box below.
 Do you have a copy of these knives or any other throwing knife?
 Tell me your story.
 You can also check out our review of throwing axes that are great for cutting down wood as well.
-We also have a review on tomahawks that you can throw.
+We also have a review on throwing tomahawks.